truenas/middleware/docs/userguide/freenas_sharing.rst

 Example Configuration
 ~~~~~~~~~~~~~~~~~~~~~

-By default the Mapall options shown in Figure 10.2a show as *N/A*.
+By default the "Mapall" options shown in Figure 10.2a show as *N/A*.
 This means that when a user connects to the NFS share, they connect with the permissions
 associated with their user account.
 This is a security risk if a user is able to connect as *root* as they will have complete access to the share.

 A better scenario is to do the following:

 #.
 Specify the built-in *nobody* account to be used for NFS access.

 #.
-In the permissions_screen of the volume/dataset that is being shared, change the owner and group to *nobody* and set the permissions according to your
+In the "Change Permissions" screen of the volume/dataset that is being shared, change the owner and group to *nobody* and set the permissions according to
-    specifications.
+    your specifications.

 #.
-Select *nobody* in the Mapall User and Mapall Group drop-down menus for the share in :menuselection:`Sharing --> Unix (NFS) Shares`.
+Select *nobody* in the "Mapall User" and "Mapall Group" drop-down menus for the share in :menuselection:`Sharing --> Unix (NFS) Shares`.

 With this configuration, it does not matter which user account connects to the NFS share, as it will be mapped to the *nobody* user account and will only
 have the permissions that you specified on the volume/dataset.
 For example, even if the *root* user is able to connect, it will not gain